ArmaanSinghWalia/CPP-DSA/LinkedList/Circular_Linked_List/README.md

 ### BASIC OVERVIEW ###

 This folder contains my original implementation of Circular Linked Lists in C++.
-I designed the entire logic myself from scatch, afer encountering various incorrect and inconsistent solutions online.
+I designed the entire logic myself from scatch, after encountering various incorrect and inconsistent solutions online.
 I visualised all implementations and performed dry runs.
 Hope to optimise the program in the future, as I progress further.

 ### CONTENTS ###